laurensk/JetDriver-App/README.md

 ## Screenshots
 ![](https://i.imgur.com/bz9Ggvr.png)
-// may add more with jsut the
+// may add more with just the iphone

 ## How to Build